lexoyo/JS-Corder/readme.md

 #JS Corder

-	Control the webcam and video streaming from javascript
+	Control the webcam and video streaming from javascript.
+	This uses the Flash plugin and a streaming server (Flash Media Server, Red5, Wowza...)

 	author Alex Hoyau
 	date 2012